 When applying for Interim Delegated Authority, agencies must use Delegated Authority Procedure PRO- DES-090-00A.

-Grants of Interim Delegated Authority are of limited duration, until a Procurement Risk Assessment is conducted.
+DES approvals of Interim Delegated Authority are valid until a Procurement Risk Assessment is conducted.

 Agencies have Unlimited Delegated Authority only when:

-purchasing directly from a DES master contract or DES approved cooperative contract.
+Purchasing directly from a DES statewide contract (formerly known as master contract; see FAQ #13) or DES approved cooperative contract.

-if a master contract or DES approved cooperative contract requires a second tier competition, an agency’s delegated authority:
+If a statewide contract or DES approved cooperative contract requires a second tier competition, an agency’s delegated authority:

 is unlimited if DES conducts the competition; or